silverfang-01/-Sales-Call-Copilot-RAG-over-Transcripts/README.md

 # most recently modified transcript file
 uv run python main.py summarize --last
+Exit codes: ingest (1: missing dir, 2: no files), list (3: empty index), ask (4: no hits), summarize (5/6/7: no transcripts / no call_id / no chunks).

-🧠 How it works (short)
+🧠 How It Works
-Parse → Segment
+1) Parse → Segment
-Each transcript line becomes a Segment(timestamp, speaker, text, flags).
+Each transcript line becomes a Segment(timestamp, speaker, text, idx, call_id, flags).

-Chunk
+2) Chunk
-Segments are grouped into overlapping windows to preserve chronology and context.

-Embed & Upsert
-Local embeddings are created and pushed into Chroma with per-chunk metadata:
+Segments are coalesced into ~MAX_CHARS chunks (character budget) while preserving chronology.
+Each chunk stores scalar metadata for Chroma:

 call_id, start_ts, end_ts

-rolling flags (e.g., mentions_pricing)
+seg_start_idx, seg_end_idx

+mentions_pricing, mentions_security, mentions_competitor (booleans via any(...))

+3) Embed & Upsert (ChromaDB)
+get_collection() creates a persistent collection with DefaultEmbeddingFunction (local sentence-transformers).
+On upsert, embeddings are computed at write time and stored with metadata in an HNSW index (hnsw:space="cosine").

-Retrieve
+4) Retrieve
-A similarity search pulls top-K chunks.
-Optional filters become Chroma “where” clauses.
+search() runs a vector query for top-K with optional metadata where filters.
+Multi-key filters are normalized to explicit $and; operator filters like $or pass through.
+If a filtered query for a specific call_id returns zero, a fallback re-queries unfiltered and client-filters by call_id to avoid empty results.

-Generate (optional)
+5) Generate (optional)
-If GROQ_API_KEY is set, the app asks Groq for:
+If GROQ_API_KEY is set, we call Groq for:

-Concise answer with citations (ask)

-Structured call summary (summarize)
+Q&A: concise answer grounded in snippets

+Summary: structured Markdown (TL;DR, Agenda, Key Moments, Objections, Pricing, Security, Competitors, Action Items, Risks)

+We do not add inline citations.
+Instead, we append a deterministic Sources block built from the retrieval hits:

+php-template
+Copy code
+Sources:
+[1] <call_id>  <start_ts>–<end_ts>  —  <shortened snippet>
+...
-If not, it prints the top snippets so you can still work offline.
+If no key or an LLM error occurs, you still get a clear message plus the top snippets so the tool remains useful offline.

+🧩 Design Decisions (for reviewers)
+Low-level design: separate modules by lifecycle (ingestion ↔ embeddings/storage ↔ retrieval ↔ prompting ↔ CLI).
+Functions are small and typed; metadata remains scalar for Chroma.

+Storage design: one record per chunk (document + metadata + vector).
+HNSW + cosine suits text embeddings; metadata filters shrink the candidate set server-side.

+Prompt engineering: strict, low-temperature prompts that only use retrieved snippets; no inline citations.
+We append deterministic Sources for auditability.

+GenAI skills / RAG: local embeddings on upsert, metadata-aware retrieval with a call_id fallback, compact result shaping (score = 1 − distance), and clear degradation when LLM is unavailable.

-🧰 Troubleshooting
+🛟 Troubleshooting
-ModuleNotFoundError: config
-Run your commands from the repo root (where main.py and config.py live).
+ModuleNotFoundError: config — run commands from the repo root (where main.py and config.py live).

-No such command 'ask'
+No such command 'ask' — check CLI help:
-Make sure you’re invoking main.py in this repo:

 bash
 Copy code
 uv run python main.py --help
-Chroma “where” errors
+Chroma “where” errors — use CLI flags (--call-id, --pricing-only, etc.); don’t pass raw JSON.
-Let the CLI build filters for you via --call-id and --pricing-only.
-Don’t pass raw JSON.

-LLM not responding
+LLM not responding — missing/invalid GROQ_API_KEY.
+Retrieval still works; you’ll see top snippets + Sources.
-Missing or invalid GROQ_API_KEY.
-The tool will still return retrieved snippets either way.

-Corrupted local DB
+Corrupted local DB — reset and re-ingest:
-Delete .chroma/ and re-run:

 bash
 Copy code
 rm -rf .chroma   # Windows: rmdir /s /q .chroma uv run python main.py ingest
 ✅ Tests
+If you include tests, run them with:

 bash
 Copy code
 uv run pytest -q
-🔧 Configuration
-Environment variables (via .env):

-Variable	Required	Description
-GROQ_API_KEY	No	Enables LLM responses for ask/summarize.

-LLM model defaults are configured in utils/prompts.py.